SometimesYouNeverKnow/Unreal-Engine-Dev-Configurator/README.md

   4. Elevate via UAC if installs are requested.
   5. Execute the plan, stream logs to `logs\uecfg_setup_<timestamp>.log`, resume from `.uecfg_state.json` if rerun, and save a JSON report to `reports\uecfg_report_<timestamp>.json`.
 - Setup greets interactive users with a short tongue-in-cheek ASCII skull splash.
 Skip it with `uecfg setup --no-splash` (or pass `--no-splash` to `run_setup.bat`) or set `UECFG_NO_SPLASH=1` for scripting environments.
+- When a UE manifest is selected (`--ue-version 5.7` or `--manifest ...`), setup can modify Visual Studio automatically by generating a `.vsconfig` and running the official installer (`setup.exe modify --config ...`).
+Consent + elevation are required, and you can force the UI with `--vs-interactive`.
 - From any shell you can run the same workflow with more control:

 ```powershell